 You can if you must, but it isn’t recommended.

-While you can probably achieve decent mixing and mastering results with headphones (especially a quality pair), rest assured your mix will sound considerably different on other sources, whether it’s computer speakers or studio monitors.
+While you can probably achieve decent mixing and mastering results with headphones (especially a quality pair), rest assured your mix will sound considerably different on other sources, whether it’s computer speakers or the best quality studio monitors.

 The absolute minimum you should have for mixing and mastering, even in your home studio, is a set of low-cost (but good quality) studio monitors, and a pair of studio headphones.